himajin-no-tameiki/vtuber-tl-clip/Lazy_Thumbnail_Evil-Smirk.md

 # Lazy Thumbnail Tutorial 1 - Evil Smirk

 In this article we're creating this atmospheric thumbnail using Photoshop.
-This type of thumbnail is good for making the subject look smart/strong/evil.
-Don't worry, it's super easy!
+This kind of thumbnail is good when for example the video is about the subject trying to prank someone else or showing a great gaming skill.
+Don't worry, it's easy :)

 ![final](images/dark_smug_final.png)